 “Why don’t you just teleport us there?
-It would be a lot faster,” Jessie said as he fastened his seatbelt.
+It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 Wynona inserted a key and started the engine.
 She slid her hands over the wheel.
 “Because…I forgot the way there from here.”